CLES - Counseling, Educational Leadership, Educational and School Psychology

 Designed to assist students in further understanding the diagnoses in the DSM.
 Students distinguish among similar diagnoses and recognize how they manifest in clients in both community and inpatient settings.
 Students acquire skills in differential diagnosis and treatment planning, and recognize personality traits and learned behaviors which impact client outcomes.
 Designed to help students to understand mental health disorders through a variety of frameworks beyond the introductory level.

 CLES 750S.
-Social Emotional Learning Across the K-12 Curriculum 3 credit hours
+Social Emotional Learning Across the K-12 Curriculum (3).

 While moving towards becoming responsive schools staffed with responsive educators, educators must embrace and fully understand the Social and Emotional standards and look for opportunities to incorporate them into the curriculum in ways that are meaningful for students and seamless for educators.
 In this course, teachers and other educators explore and apply nonacademic standards to prepare students for success in the ever changing 21st century society.

-Students living in poverty attend every school in Kansas.
-Understanding the dynamics of situational and generational poverty are key to relating with and adjusting approaches to serving the families of these students.
-This workshop explores key definitions surrounding the dynamics of poverty and ways to tailor programs to meet students and families where they are.
+Workshop explores key definitions surrounding the dynamics of poverty and ways to tailor programs to meet students and families where they are.
 Provides educators with a real-life simulation of poverty situations and gives them an opportunity to discuss their feelings as they navigate the academic life of a student living in poverty.

 CLES 750U.
-KCA Mental Health Drive In 0.5 credit hours
+KCA Mental Health Drive In (0.5).

 Encompasses four content areas: (1) Enhancing emotion intelligence effective self care for mental health professionals includes definition of emotional intelligence (EI), increasing emotional intelligence and awareness, and providing operating instructions for optimal human psychological functioning.
 (2) Strategies for supporting compassionate classrooms and building staff resilience includes compassionate instruction and discipline in the classroom; building a framework for a compassionate curriculum, and fostering resilience to avoid burnout.
 (3) Making clinical diagnoses using the DSM 5 – assists counselors and other mental health workers to increase their knowledge of the diagnostic criteria in the DSM 5 and improve their skills in diagnosis and treatment planning.
-(4) Trauma based play therapy – introduce participants to trauma-informed play therapy TM, an evidence-based and neurodevelopmentally appropriate method for working with traumatized children.
+(4) Trauma based play therapy – introduces participants to trauma-informed play therapy TM, an evidence-based and neurodevelopmentally appropriate method for working with traumatized children.
 A final reflective paper is due one week following the course.